Sudan Paramilitary Attacks South Of Khartoum Kill 85 In One Week: Activists - UrduPoint

 The regular army declared last Thursday that it had regained full control of Khartoum, a day after Burhan announced that the capital had been "liberated" from the RSF.

-Daglo acknowledges on Sunday that the RSF had withdrawn from Khartoum, after weeks of fierce battles with the army.
+Daglo acknowledged on Sunday that the RSF had withdrawn from Khartoum, after weeks of fierce battles with the army.

 The war has created what the United Nations describes as the world's worst hunger and displacement crises.
 More than 12 million people have been uprooted, tens of thousands killed, and a UN-backed assessment declared famine in parts of the country.